shrutikarne/recipe-share/README.md

 ## 🧪 Testing

 - **Frontend:**
-	- All major user flows are covered by Playwright tests in `client/tests/`.
+	- Playwright E2E tests for all major user flows in `client/tests/`.
 	- Run with:
 		```bash
 		cd client
 		npx playwright test
 		```
 - **Backend:**
-	- Comprehensive Jest tests for routes, models, and middleware in `server/tests/`.
+	- Jest tests for API routes, models, and middleware in `server/tests/`.
 	- Run with:
 		```bash
 		cd server